 If you need to declutter and your no-longer-loved treasures still have plenty of life left in them, keep them out of landfill by donating household goods to a good cause.

 Here’s a list of Ottawa-area charities and non-profits that gratefully accept gently used items.
+Note that many facilities may have restrictions on donations due to the COVID-19 pandemic.
+Get in touch where necessary before dropping off items.

 Youville Centre: Accepts clothing, toys, certain baby gear, toiletries, diapers and more for teen mothers and their children.
 Check site for what’s most needed and what cannot be accepted.
-(The site also offers other helpful ideas for donating, both to the centre and to other organizations.)

 Harmony House: Provides safe, affordable transitional housing for women and children who are survivors of violence and who often arrive with few possessions.
 See the website for restrictions on what can be donated.